Online Master's in Nurse Education - MSN Degree Nurse Educator

 The University of Texas at Arlington, College of Nursing and Health Innovation offers an online master of science in nursing education program.
 The program prepares students to become nurse educators in bachelor’s and associate nursing degree programs.

-In order to apply to the program, students must have a bachelor of science degree with a major in nursing from an accredited college or university, an unencumbered RN license, a completed undergraduate statistics course with a minimum C grade, two years of clinical experience in registered nursing, and a minimum grade point average of 3.0.
+To apply to the program, students must have a bachelor of science degree with a major in nursing from an accredited college or university, an unencumbered RN license, a completed undergraduate statistics course with a minimum C grade, two years of clinical experience in registered nursing, and a minimum grade point average of 3.0.
 GRE scores are not required for students with a 3.0 GPA.
 International students need to have two years clinical experience in a United States healthcare system and TOEFL scores.

 The 39-credit-hour program trains students to put together and analyze nursing education programs.
 Some of the courses included in the curriculum are as follows: advanced health assessment and diagnostic reasoning, the exploration of science and theories for nursing, the role of the nurse educator, advanced pharmacology for nurse educators, and curriculum development and evaluation.
 Students learn how to develop a curriculum, implement new teaching strategies in the classroom, promote active learning and student retention, and engage students in meaningful ways.
 Through the program, students are also prepared for national certification (CNE).